 Many in the NIU group worked on Fermilab's D0 experiment and had major responsibilities for upgrading the muon and trigger systems.
 From 2002-2006 NIU's Professor Jerry Blazey was one of D0's spokespersons.Some of NIU's contributions to physics results have included seven Ph.D. dissertations.
 D0 ended operations in September 2011; data analysis is proceeding.
 An overview of D0 and some results are shown here.
+One can now see D0 and the Fermilab Tevatron by arranging a Tour of D0.

 Particle physics group members are also working on Linear Collider Detector R and D, studying both hadronic calorimetry and muon detection, for use at a possible electron-positron collider the International Linear Collider (ILC) (Fermilab's ILC page), and the construction of a proton radiography and tomography scanner (pCT) in conjunction with NIU's medical physics group.